cancer32/ComfyEnv/README.md

 ```
 ComfyEnv/
 ├── bin/
-│   └── comfyenv         # The main CLI script or executable
+│   └── comfy-env         # The main CLI script or executable
 ├── envs/                # Contains all isolated environments
 │   └── <env_name>/      # A specific ComfyUI environment
 ├── models/              # Shared models directory accessible from all environments